how to write a product requirements document

 Lack of updates

 You communicate the importance of the document by maintaining and updating it.
 In an Agile environment, change is inevitable, and it should be reflected everywhere.
-Remember that the PRD is the primary source of truth, which can easily fix misalignment, save time, and help avoid mistakes.
+Remember that the PRD -- the primary source of truth -- can easily fix misalignment, save time, and help avoid mistakes.

 Poor writing

-Writing is a skill and unfortunately, a very important one when you’re writing something that needs to be clear and concise.
-The text needs to be easily scannable, have all the necessary details without too much explanation, and focus on user needs other than internal priorities.
-Otherwise, the team will find it hard to read and understand.
+Writing is a skill -- a very important one when you’re writing something that must be clear and concise.
+The text has to be easily scannable, have all the necessary details without too much explanation, and focus on user needs other than internal priorities.
+Or the team will find it hard to read and understand.

-It’s okay if your first PRD is not an exemplary piece of work, but we do recommend you to polish this craft.
+It’s okay if your first PRD is not an exemplary piece of work, but we do recommend you to hone this skill.
 It will ultimately make you a better product manager.

 Comments